Mphuong1301/Explore_Ecommerce_Project/README.md

 ### V. Conclusions

-- By analyzing the e-commerce dataset using BigQuery, we understands customer behavior through the bounce rate, transaction, revenue, visit, and purchase.
+- By analyzing the e-commerce dataset using BigQuery, we understands customer behavior through the bounce rate, transaction, revenue, visit, and purchase.

 - We gained insights into which marketing channels drive traffic and sales by examining referral sources.
 Investing resources in effective channels and optimizing underperforming ones can improve marketing ROI.